 Looking back on things now, I believe I could have launched this course a few months earlier and made about $10k based on my mailing list size at the time.
 Because that mailing list DID make a huge difference.
 I’d been working my butt off all year to grow it and it paid off in dividends.
 If you’re not making email your priority, you’re doing yourself a disservice.

 If you’ve been paying attention, you may now be wondering — did I make enough to get into the mastermind?
 I did, but I ended up not applying because the money actually came in several days after the deadline.
 In retrospect, it was okay.
 We were still really strapped for money and I needed it for my family.
-But this year?
+But the next year?
 Oh yes … I applied and got into it!
-My first mastermind session is in less than a week and I am SO excited for it.
+(I was only in it one year, but I found it valuable!)

 I’m still astonished at my first year of blogging.
 When I look back on it, I remember the desperation and hope, but I also remember a LOT of hard work and constant education and improvement.
 I pushed myself everyday, with only a few breaks.
 I was hyper-focused on making significant progress and kept moving forward.
 I made it my goal to do something every single day to move my blog forward in a meaningful way (the only exception was when I went on vacation in August).
 I focused on those activities that Elite Blog Academy told me to do, in the correct order, and made things with a high Return on Investment my priority (like email).
 I admit I didn’t always truly understand WHY a particular thing was important back then, but I placed my trust in those who had gone before me to advise me on what to do, and it paid off.
 Now I get it.
 But in the beginning, without the experience and knowledge, I was less sure and it was SO helpful to have a guide through it all.